crajcan/the_rust_programming_language/notes.md

     .collect()
 ```

+Line began as a slice of a slice, but the conversion happens behind the scenes.

 ### Zero-Cost Abstractions

 Iterators are one of Rust's _zero-cost abstractions_, meaning using the abstraction imposes no additional runtime overhead.
 The iterator code gets compiled down to roughly the same code as if you'd written the lower-level code yourself.

 ### Unrolling

 When using an iterator to iterate over a fixed length array, the compiler knows that it can _unroll_ the loop.
 This means it removes the loop-controlling code.
 The assembly doesn't have to worry about incrementing the index, or checking the loop bounds.
 The compliler just repeats the code for each iteration with the array elements hardcoded in place.
-Often times _unrolling_ allows values in the original array to be stored in registers on the processor, which is a huge performance gain!
+Often times _unrolling_ allows values in the original array to be stored in registers on the processor, which is a big performance gain!

-Rust often does this automatically with both `Iterator` solution and `for` loops solutions.
+Rust often does this automatically with both `Iterator` solutions and `for` loops solutions.
 There are facilities available for forcing/disabling this behavior.

+## Chapter 14 ()